Restoring Oregon's Estuaries

-An innovative tide gate system and restored wetlands offer improved habitat for juvenile salmon
+Replacing tide gates and restoring wetlands offers improved habitat for juvenile salmon and other species.

 Tidal wetlands and estuaries—where rivers and oceans meet—are ecologically critical habitats, providing juvenile salmon, among other species, with the much-needed space to grow strong and healthy.
-Improving conditions in estuaries and restoring tidal wetlands is shown to have tremendous impacts on fish populations and health, in addition to water quality.
+Replacing failing tide gates and restoring tidal wetlands to improve estuary condition is shown to have tremendous impacts on fish populations and health, in addition to water quality.

 It's hard to overstate the importance of salmon for the people and ecosystems of the Pacific Northwest.
 A critical food source for coastal communities and countless species of wildlife, salmon are also key contributors to the health and balance of rivers, streams, forests and watersheds.

-Restoration of the tidal wetlands in the area along with improved passage through tide gates will allow juvenile salmon to reach the ocean at twice the size of those prior to the improvements, dramatically increasing their survival rates.
+Restoration of the tidal wetlands in Winter Lake along with improved passage through tide gates will allow juvenile salmon to reach the ocean at twice the size of those prior to the improvements, dramatically increasing their survival rates.

 Restoration of Winter Lake